mattmassicotte/ConcurrencyRecipes/Recipes/Structured.md

 Here is a generic cache solution with also supports cancellation.
 It's complicated!
 It uses the `withTaskCancellationHandler`, which has similar properties to `withCheckedContinuation`.

+It is important to note that this implementation makes the very first request special, as it is actually filling in the cache.
+Cancelling the first request will have the effect of cancelling all other requests.

 ```swift
 actor AsyncCache<Value> where Value: Sendable {
     typealias ValueContinuation = CheckedContinuation<Value, Error>